 Sierra-Cedar approaches security as an onion, hardening the outer layers first and then working inward.
 Each layer is considered independently secure in addition to being secure as part of the greater system.

-Key security capabilities leveraged in Scalr:
+Key security capabilities used in Scalr:

 Sierra-Cedar recommends: